sethmachine/sethmachine.github.io/source/_posts/automatic-update-for-valheim-server.md

 ```

 To extract the latest build ID we will use regular expressions again.
 This time the regular expression will need to span multiple lines (we want the "buildid" inside "public" and not any other "buildid" lines).
-This is why pcregrep is being used over vanilla grep; the latter does not support matching across multiple lines).
 As an aside, the actual output format is called [VDF (Valve Key Files Format)](https://developer.valvesoftware.com/wiki/KeyValues).
-Unfortunately, there is no Linux package to parse this VDF files (though Python libraries do exist, e.g. [ValvePython](https://github.com/ValvePython/vdf)).
+Unfortunately, there is no Linux package to parse VDF (though Python libraries do exist, e.g. [ValvePython](https://github.com/ValvePython/vdf)).

 Here is what the regular expression looks like that pulls out the public build ID: